istlab/Alitheia-Core/README.md

   * To develop a data plug-in: see plug-ins/README.txt

   Any tool can be used to write code for Alitheia Core, but using Eclipse will simplify things a lot.
-Instructions can be found in README.eclipse
+Instructions can be found in README.eclipse.